campbeje/test_interprocedural/README.md

 simple C code examples to show inter-file, inter-procedural SAST analysis is required to identify ranges of coding problems.

-Coverity operates in this way, while most other tools do single file analysis or they operate on a small set, not the full code base.
-Unless analysis is performed on the whole codebase together, serious crash causing issues could be missed.
+Coverity generates the whole Abstract Syntax Tree (AST) for the code base prior to running full analysis, while most other tools do single file analysis or they operate on a small set, not the full code base.
+Often, contributing events to issues can span files.
+Unless analysis is performed on the whole codebase AST, serious crash causing issues could be missed.

 ## Requirements to test: